-Mr. Martin’s vast legal and operational work experience makes him uniquely qualified to advise small to medium sized government contracting companies on all aspects of public contracting, including contractor team formation, negotiation of teaming agreements and subcontracts, proposal writing and reviews, strategic use of protests, contract negotiation, cost and pricing data analysis, contract administration, data rights and intellectual property protection, federal contract compliance, compliance with federal contracting labor laws, commercial and federal contract litigation, construction contract administration and litigation, preparation and pursuit of Requests for Equitable Adjustment and submission and prosecution of certified contract claims.
-Mr. Martin has handled many claims before the U.S. Court of Federal Claims and Boards of Contract Appeals, and he has successfully pursued dozens of protests before the General Accountability Office, the Court of Federal Claims, and federal procuring agencies.
+Mr. Martin is a former Air Force Contracting Officer, and currently a lawyer with 30 years of experience providing legal representation to government contracting clients.
+His vast legal and operational work experience makes him uniquely qualified to guide clients through the procurement process, from reviewing solicitations to ensure clients receive a full and fair opportunity to compete, formation of contractor teams, negotiation and drafting of teaming agreements and subcontracts, and client compliance with contractual requirements and the Federal Acquisition Regulation (FAR).
+Mr. Martin has extensive experience handling bid protests, prime/subcontractor litigation, claims and disputes, and defense of enforcement matters, including suspension and debarment matters, and government audits and investigations.
+His experience includes cost and pricing data analysis, data rights and intellectual property protection, compliance with federal contracting labor laws, commercial and federal contract litigation, construction contract administration and litigation, preparation and pursuit of Requests for Equitable Adjustment and submission and prosecution of certified contract claims.
+Mr. Martin has appeared numerous times before the U.S. Court of Federal Claims, Boards of Contract Appeals, and the General Accountability Office.

-Mr. Martin has knowledge and experience related to small business includes substantial experience with SBA regulations, size standards, compliance with affiliation rules, 8(a) company qualifications and set-asides, and size appeals.
-Mr. Martin helps his small and medium sized clients develop corporate and contracting goals, and to secure intelligent financing for their contracts.
-Because of his operational experience as a former Contracting Officer, and his vast experience gained over 27 years since starting his law practice, Mr. Martin is uniquely qualified to achieve the best results for his clients.
+Mr. Martin has extensive experience providing legal support to small businesses to ensure their compliance with the Small Business Administration regulations; including SBA’s size standards and affiliation rules, 8(a) company qualifications and set-asides, and size appeals.
+Because of his operational experience as a former Contracting Officer, and his experience gained over a 30-year legal career, Mr. Martin is well qualified to achieve the best results for his clients.

 The Procurement Process is Critical